 This pan-seared cod with bourbon features flaky white cod topped with a sweet bourbon sauce.
 And it's ready in about 15 minutes!

-Years ago, long before I happily devoured seafood day after day, I ordered a bourbon-glazed fish at a restaurant… and was AMAZED.
+Years ago, long before I happily devoured seafood day after day, I ordered a bourbon-glazed fish at a restaurant.

-This Kentucky Bourbon Pan-Seared Cod is perfect for a fancy-schmancy date night and bourbon-filled Derby Day parties, but is so quick, easy, and delicious that you could make it for a weeknight dinner too!
+This easy pan-seared cod is served with an easy bourbon sauce.
+It's perfect for a fancy-schmancy date night, but is so quick, easy, and delicious that you could make it for a weeknight dinner too!